tshmak/lassosum/README.md

 v <- validate(out, covar=covar)
 # covar <- rnorm(nrow.bfile(out$test.bfile)) # If you need a dummy for testing
 ```
-Since v0.4.2, it is possible to pass to `covar` a `data.frame` with the first 2 columns headed by FID and IID, and the other columns being covariates (any headers).
+Since v0.4.2, the `covar` argument in `validate` can also take a `data.frame` with the first 2 columns headed by FID and IID, and the other columns being covariates (any headers).

 #### Apply validated betas to new data
 To apply the best lassosum predictor (indexed by `s` and `lambda`) to a new dataset, first subset the `lassosum.pipeline` object.
 Then `validate` again: